doctrine/orm/docs/en/reference/association-mapping.rst

 Additionally, when using typed properties with Doctrine 2.9 or newer you can skip ``targetEntity`` in ``ManyToOne`` and ``OneToOne`` associations as they will be set based on type.
-Also ``nullable`` attribute on ``JoinColumn`` will be inherited from PHP type.
 So that:

 .. configuration-block::